ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 Peak memory usage: 11.75 GiB.
 ```

-As expected this reduces insert performance by 3x.
+As expected, this reduces insert performance by 3x.

 ## Further tuning